ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ### Step 3: Deploy reference implementation to Kubernetes Cluster

-We packaged the entire application stack with all the Microservices and service components as a Kubernetes [Charts](https://github.com/kubernetes/charts).
-To deploy the Bluecompute Chart, please follow the instructions in the following sections.
+We packaged all the application components as Kubernetes [Charts](https://github.com/kubernetes/charts).
+To deploy the Bluecompute solution, please follow the instructions in the following sections.

 #### Deploy BlueCompute to Lite Cluster

 We created a couple of handy scripts to deploy the Bluecompute Stack for you in the Lite Cluster.
 Please run the following command.

   ```
-  # This script will install Bluecompute Stack
-  # If you don't provide a cluster name, then it will try to get an
-  # existing cluster for you, though it is not guaranteed to be the one
-  # that you intended to deploy to.
-So use CAREFULLY.

   $ ./install_bluecompute_ce.sh <cluster-name> <Optional:bluemix-space-name> <Optional:bluemix-api-key>
   ```

 Once the actual install of Bluecompute takes place, it takes about 5-10 minutes to be fully deployed.
 So it might look like it's stuck, but it's not.
 Once you start to see output, look for the `Bluecompute was successfully installed!` text in green, which indicates that the deploy was successful and cleanup of jobs and installation pods will now take place.
+Please wait a minute or two to access the web app since some of the Microservices Pods are still initializing.

-At the very end you will get a **URL** (i.e. http://169.48.138.137:31469) to access the **Bluecompute Web App**.
+At the very end you will get a **URL** (i.e. http://169.48.138.137:31469) to access the Bluecompute Web App.

 ![BlueCompute Detail](static/imgs/bluecompute_web_home.png?raw=true)
 You can reference [this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/kube-int#validate-the-deployment) to validate the sample web application.

+Login Credentials: Once you are on the Bluecompute Web App, use the following test credentials to login:
+- **Username:** user
+- **Password:** passw0rd

 That's it! **Bluecompute is now installed** in your Kubernetes Cluster.
 To see the Kubernetes dashboard, run the following command: